thomjak/thoughts/content/post/Writing-as-a-Tool-for-Internalizing-Knowledge.md

 A very nice side effect of this is that I build up a catalog of the things I have learned for later review.

-Here, I’ll share how writing has made an impact on my learning process.

 ## How I write
+This is how I use writing to learn.

 ✍🏻 **Personal yearly document.** Every December I start a new [Google document](https://docs.google.com/) for the upcoming year named 2022, 2023, 2024 and so on.
 This is where I dump everything I want to focus on, goals, vision, favorite quotes, habits, thoughs, ideas and so on.
 Every year I carry over the best parts from the previous year.
 Mainly the goal here is continuous self improvement.

 ✍🏻 **Journaling.** Sometimes I just to a brain dump in the form of a **journal**.
 When I do this I write "without thinking".
 I forget about grammar, structure, words and just hammer down everything that comes to mind.
 Often this is just a reflection of what has been going on lately.
 This is very useful and interesting to read later on.
 It is a really fun exercise that I highly recomment trying.
 This journal is nothing fancy but I prefer haveing a digital journal.
 For me it is a simple [Google document](https://docs.google.com/).